zenml-io/mlstacks/vertex-ai/README.md

 >
 >  You need to have your GCP credentials saved locally for the `apply` function to work.

+### Configuring your secrets

+To make the imported ZenML stack work, you'll have to create secrets that some stack components need.
+If you inspect the generated YAML file, you can figure out that one secret should be created:
+- `gcp_mysql_secret` - for allowing access to the CloudSQL instance.

+    - Go into your imported recipe directory.
+It should be under `zenml_stack_recipes/vertex-ai`.
+    - You will notice that the certificate files for your CloudSQL instance are already created and downloaded as `server-ca.pem`, `client-cert.pem` and `client-key.pem`.
+    - Run the following commands to get the username and password for the RDS instance.
+        ```
+        terraform output metadata-db-username

+        terraform output metadata-db-password
+        ```
+    - Now, register the ZenML secret using the following command:
+        ```
+        zenml secrets-manager secret register gcp_mysql_secret --schema=mysql --user=<USERNAME> --password=<PASSWORD> --ssl_ca=@<PATH-TO-server-ca.pem> --ssl_cert=@<PATH-TO-client-cert.pem> --ssl_key=@<PATH-TO-client-key.pem>

 ## 🥧 Outputs

 The script, after running, outputs the following.